LoftyerLK/LoftyerLK.github.io/index.md

 Here is **Kai Lin (林凯)**.<br>

 An Associate Professor, Master's Supervisor, Executive Committee Member of the Internet of Things Special Committee of CCF.
+Hosted projects such as the General Program of the Chinese Natural Science Foundation.

 ---